-9.50 SUBGRADE PREPARATION
+9.43 SUBGRADE PREPARATION (REVISED MAY 2020)

-.1 In areas where, after stripping, a fill in excess of 150mm is required to bring the finished subgrade to the design subgrade elevation, earth fill or rock fill shall be placed as specified elsewhere herein.

-- .2 In areas where after stripping, a cut or a fill of 150mm or less is required to bring the finished subgrade to the design subgrade elevation, the subgrade shall be scarified to a minimum depth of 150mm below the design subgrade elevation and all material windrowed to one side.
+- .1 In areas where, after stripping, a fill in excess of 150 mm is required to bring the finished subgrade to the design subgrade elevation, earth fill or rock fill shall be placed as specified elsewhere herein. - .2 In areas where after stripping, a cut or a fill of 150 mm or less is required to bring the finished subgrade to the design subgrade elevation, the subgrade shall be scarified to a minimum depth of 150 mm below the design subgrade elevation and all material windrowed to one side.
 The exposed surface shall then be compacted to 90% of Modified Proctor Density (ASTM D1557), the windrowed material moved, and the compaction repeated on the other side.
-Windrowed material shall then be brought to its optimum moisture content, shaped to line and grade, and compacted to 95% of Modified Proctor Density (ASTM D1557). - .3 At transitions between cut and fill areas, the subgrade in the cut area shall be scarified and recompacted as specified above to a depth of 150mm for a distance of 20m beyond the transition from a fill. - .4 The subgrade in cut areas shall be prepared 600mm wider on each side than the required width of the finished base course.
-In fill areas embankments shall be constructed to the required width of the finished base course as shown on the drawings with the specified side slopes.
-The finished subgrade shall be crowned and sloped as required to prevent ponding of water on the roadway. - .5 Soft or unstable subgrade material shall be excavated and replaced as specified in Section 9.47 Authorized Overexcavation.
-If, in the opinion of the Engineer, the overexcavation is necessitated as a result of the Contractor's operations it will be classified as unauthorized overexcavation.
+Windrowed material shall then be brought to its optimum moisture content, shaped to line and grade, and compacted to 95% of Modified Proctor Density (ASTM D1557). - .3 At transitions between cut and fill areas, the subgrade in the cut area shall be scarified and recompacted as specified above to a depth of 150 mm for a distance of 20 m beyond the transition from a fill.

+- .4 The subgrade in cut areas shall be prepared 600 mm wider on each side than the required width of the finished base course.
+In fill areas, embankments shall be constructed to the required width of the finished base course as shown on the drawings with the specified side slopes.
+The finished subgrade shall be crowned and sloped as required to prevent ponding of water on the roadway. - .5 Soft or unstable subgrade material shall be excavated and replaced as specified in Section 4.09A Authorized Overexcavation.
+If, in the opinion of the Engineer, the overexcavation is necessitated as a result of the Contractor's operations, it will be classified as unauthorized overexcavation.
+(REVISED MAY 2020)

-9.51 WATERING FOR COMPACTION AND DUST CONTROL
+9.44 WATERING FOR COMPACTION AND DUST CONTROL (REVISED MAY 2020)

-- .1 If weather conditions and construction materials are such that watering may be required, upon direction from the Engineer, the Contractor shall maintain suitable watering equipment on the site.
-Watering shall be performed as directed by the Engineer to control dust and to ensure optimum moisture conditions for earth fill compaction, subgrade preparation and placing sub-base and base course materials. - .2 Water in excess of that required for optimum moisture conditions may be used only with the Engineer's approval, to obtain the specified density. - .3 Water shall be supplied uniformly from a pressure type distributor equipped with suitable control apparatus and a spray bar and nozzles similar to those used on asphalt distributors.
-Splash plate type distributors or distributors with spray bars which discharge jets of water require approval by the Engineer.
+- .1 The Contractor shall maintain suitable watering equipment on the site.
+Watering shall be performed as directed by the Engineer to control dust and to ensure optimum moisture conditions during compaction, determined by Modified Proctor Testing ASTM 1557 for placement of all backfill materials.
+(REVISED MAY 2020) - .2 (REVISED MAY 2020)Water shall be supplied uniformly from a pressure type distributor equipped with suitable control apparatus and a spray bar and nozzles similar to those used on asphalt distributors.
+Splash plate type distributors or distributors with spray bars which discharge jets or water require approval by the Engineer.

-9.52 EARTH FILLS
+9.45 EARTH FILLS (REVISED MAY 2020)